jaegeste/fem-course/docs/06_krafteinleitung.en.md

 * identify typical causes of numerical stress concentrations,
 * explain the difference between physically and numerically induced stress peaks,
-* avoid non physical point or line loads,
+* avoid nonphysical point or line loads,
 * apply suitable measures to mitigate stress singularities,
 * assess the importance of load application for result quality.

 ## Task: Torsion bar

-In the simulation of a torsion bar with a lever arm, the **application of the external force** on the lever arm shall be investigated.
+In the simulation of a torsion bar with a lever arm, the **application of the external force** on the lever arm is analysed.

 [![Torsion bar with lever arm](media/06_krafteinleitung/01_Torsionsstab.png){width=500px}](media/06_krafteinleitung/01_Torsionsstab.png "Torsion bar with lever arm"){.glightbox}